hlovatt/statmach/README.md

 The complete project is on [Github](https://github.com/hlovatt/upythonstatmachex/tree/master).
-The code is below and is an example of a third type of state machine, one were the output is a side effect of enetering and leaving the states (it is therefore a variation on a Moore Machine).
+The code is below and is an example of a third type of state machine, one were the output is a side effect of entering and leaving the states (it is therefore a variation on a Moore Machine).
 In particular the ``__entry__`` and ``__exit__`` methods affect control the outputs: